devicetree-org/devicetree-specification/source/introduction.rst

 -----------------

-To initialize and boot a computer system, various software components interact—firmware might perform low-level initialization of the system hardware before passing control to software such as an operating system, bootloader, or hypervisor.
+To initialize and boot a computer system, various software components interact.
+Firmware might perform low-level initialization of the system hardware before passing control to software such as an operating system, bootloader, or hypervisor.
 Bootloaders and hypervisors can, in turn, load and transfer control to operating systems.
 Standard, consistent